utilrr/code-quiz/README.md

 ## Challenge 4

-this week’s Challenge invites you to build a timed coding quiz with multiple-choice questions.
+This week’s Challenge: Build a timed coding quiz with multiple-choice questions.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
 It will have a clean, polished, and responsive user interface.

-AS A coding boot camp student
+## Aims of this project

-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers
+1. Create a timed quiz on JavaScript fundamentals that stores high scores

-1. GIVEN I am taking a code quiz WHEN I click the start button THEN a timer starts and I am presented with a question
+2. The quiz timer begins when the start button is clicked and the user is presented with the first question

-2. WHEN I answer a question THEN I am presented with another question
+3. When the user answers a question the user is presented with the next question

-3. WHEN I answer a question incorrectly THEN time is subtracted from the clock
+4. If the user answers a question incorrectly, time is subtracted from the clock

-4. WHEN all questions are answered or the timer reaches 0 THEN the game is over
+5. The game is over when all questions are answered or the timer reaches 0

-5. WHEN the game is over THEN I can save my initials and score
+6. Users can enter their name alongside their score in the Top 10 list, if they are one of the 10 best

 ## (Screen shots here)